chromaui/chromatic-docs/src/content/modes/custom-decorators.md

 # Custom decorator and globals in modes

 <div class="aside" style="margin-bottom: 2rem;">
 ℹ️&nbsp;&nbsp;This feature uses the modes API.
-Learn how to <a href="/docs/modes">get started</a>.
+Learn how to <a href="modes">get started</a>.
 </div>

 [Decorators](https://storybook.js.org/docs/react/writing-stories/decorators#page-top) are a Storybook mechanism that allows you to augment stories with extra rendering functionality.
 They enable you to provide mock context, translations, or any other project-level settings that a component depends on.

-By combining decorators with [modes](/docs/modes), you can test a story with various project-level configurations.
+By combining decorators with [modes](modes), you can test a story with various project-level configurations.

 ## Configure your decorator